 The Nominating and Corporate Governance Committee will consider any written suggestions of stockholders for director nominees.
-The recommendation must include the name and address of the candidate, a brief biographical description and a description of the person's qualifications.
+The recommendation must include the name and address of the candidate, a brief biographical description, and a description of the person's qualifications.
 Recommendations should be mailed to Host Marriott Corporation, 6903 Rockledge Drive, Bethesda, MD 20817, Attn: Corporate Secretary.
-The Nominating and Corporate Governance Committee will evaluate in the same manner candidates suggested in accordance with this policy and those recommended by other sources.
+The Nominating and Corporate Governance Committee will evaluate in the same manner, candidates suggested in accordance with this policy and those recommended by other sources.
 The Committee has full discretion in considering all nominations to the Board of Directors.
-Stockholders who would like to nominate a candidate for director must comply with the requirements described in the Company's Proxy Statement and Bylaws.
+Alternatively, stockholders who would like to nominate a candidate for director (in lieu of making a recommendation to the Nominating and Corporate Governance Committee) must comply with the requirements described in the Company's Proxy Statement and Bylaws.
 See "Stockholder Proposals for our Next Annual Meeting."